Bullseye198/DiscoverMars/README.md

 - If needed, download the gradle from https://gradle.org/releases/ and make sure to set the distribution URL in gradle-wrapper.properties to the one where you put your zip file and then sync.

+- Enter the date and select a camera (Date format is: yyyy-mm-dd, for example: 2015-05-05, and press Done)
+- First available images are from the date Mars Rover Curiosity landed, which is: 2012-08-06
+- On some days, Rover doesn't take pictures with certain cameras, so try with selecting some other cameras.
+- The app will be developed further, so have fun :)

 What we will use:
 Clean Architecture,